 As part of its long-term transportation planning effort, the park intends to manage traffic congestion within the park while maintaining and improving public access.
-This action is supported by the park’s Transportation Implementation Plan and Environmental Assessment (2006), and Executive Order 13514 on Federal Leadership In Environmental, Energy, and Economic Performance (2009), which requires agencies to measure, manage, and reduce greenhouse gas emissions toward agency-defined targets including a 30 percent reduction in vehicle fleet petroleum use by 2020.
+This action is supported by the park’s 2006 Transportation Implementation Plan and Environmental Assessment (email us to request a copy), and Executive Order 13514 on Federal Leadership In Environmental, Energy, and Economic Performance (2009), which requires agencies to measure, manage, and reduce greenhouse gas emissions toward agency-defined targets including a 30 percent reduction in vehicle fleet petroleum use by 2020.

 From 2006 to 2016, visitation increased from 833,049 to 1,585,718, an increase of 90 percent in 10 years.
 Arches also averages around 2,000 commercial bus tours a year with the busiest seasons from May through October.
 With this increase of visitation the park has seen an increase of parking issues that are no longer associated with holidays, weekends, or other special occasions.
 Parking congestion is now the norm from mid-March through early November.